celery/celery/README.rst

 - Python 2.4 was Celery series 2.2 or earlier.

-Celery is a project with minimal funding, so we do not support Microsoft Windows.
+Celery is a project with minimal funding, so we don't support Microsoft Windows.
-Please do not open any issues related to that platform.
+Please don't open any issues related to that platform.

 *Celery* is usually used with a message broker to send and receive messages.
 The RabbitMQ, Redis transports are feature complete,